eyad-op/eyad-op/README.md

-- 👋 Hi, I’m Eyad
+# 👋 Hi there I’m Eyad
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on any project to sharpen my skills.
 - 📫 eyad.khalil.91@gmail.com